 ☑ Ground truth [1202, 123, 1650, 868]

-Now that we know how IoU is calculated in theory, let us define a function to calculate IoU with the data that we have, i.e., coordinates of the Ground Truth and Prediction.
+Now that we know how IoU is calculated in theory, let us define a function to calculate IoU with our data, i.e., coordinates of the Ground Truth and Prediction.

 import numpy as np np.__version__

-Here, we find the coordinates of the bounding box that surrounds the area of intersection.
-Then subtract the area of intersection from sum of the area of Ground Truth and Prediction.
-We are adding 1 while calculating height and width to counter zero division error.
+Here, we find the coordinates of the bounding box that surrounds the intersection area.
+Then subtract the area of intersection from the sum of the area of Ground Truth and Prediction.
+We are adding 1 while calculating height and width to counter zero division errors.
 Theoretically, it is possible to add an infinitesimally small positive value, say 0.0001.
 However, images are discrete.
 The minimum possible dimension of an image is 1×1.
 Therefore, we have to add 1.

 def get_iou(ground_truth, pred): # coordinates of the area of intersection. ix1 = np.maximum(ground_truth, pred) iy1 = np.maximum(ground_truth, pred) ix2 = np.minimum(ground_truth, pred) iy2 = np.minimum(ground_truth, pred) # Intersection height and width. i_height = np.maximum(iy2 - iy1 + 1, np.array(0.)) i_width = np.maximum(ix2 - ix1 + 1, np.array(0.)) area_of_intersection = i_height * i_width # Ground Truth dimensions. gt_height = ground_truth - ground_truth + 1 gt_width = ground_truth - ground_truth + 1 # Prediction dimensions. pd_height = pred - pred + 1 pd_width = pred - pred + 1 area_of_union = gt_height * gt_width + pd_height * pd_width - area_of_intersection iou = area_of_intersection / area_of_union return iou